burichh/gpt/README.md

 # Technical overview

 In the following I write a short summary of the technical details of the model, training and the hardware.
-It's only a cristallized version of my own notes, a reminder!
-The thorough description of these topics can be found in the [Let's reproduce GPT-2 (124M)](https://youtu.be/l8pRSuU81PU) video, and the corresponding [build-nanogpt](https://github.com/karpathy/build-nanogpt) repo.
+It's only a shorter version of my own notes, a reminder!
+The thorough description of these topics can be found in the [Let's reproduce GPT-2 (124M)](https://youtu.be/l8pRSuU81PU) video, the corresponding [build-nanogpt](https://github.com/karpathy/build-nanogpt) repo, and in the references I linked.

 ## Model